U.S. panel rejects Philip Morris claim iQOS device cuts disease risk

 The FDA is expected to decide whether Philip Morris can sell iQOS within the next few months.
 It will decide separately whether to authorize the modified-risk claims.

-If cleared, iQOS would be sold in the United States by Philip Morris’ partner Altria Group Inc (MO.N).
-Altria shares were down 2.1 percent at $70.04 in afternoon trading.
+If cleared, iQOS would be sold in the United States by Philip Morris’ partner Altria Group Inc. Altria shares were down 2.1 percent at $70.04 in afternoon trading.

 Last month, a Reuters investigation described irregularities in the clinical trials that supported Philip Morris' iQOS application to the FDA. (here) and (here)